raspberrypilearning/astropi-iss-speed/en/step_6.md

 --- task ---

-Create a new function that takes the two sets of keypoints as arguments.
+Create a new function that takes the two sets of keypoints and the list of matches as arguments.

 --- code ---
 ---